 - a.
-Identification of goats, in the form of tattoo, ear tag, ear notching, or microchipping, must be done as quickly and humanely as possible by experienced stockpersons. - b.
+Identification, in the form of tattoo, ear tag, ear notching, or microchipping, must be done as quickly and humanely as possible by experienced stockpersons. - b.
 Equipment must be sanitized to avoid spreading infection. - c.
 If necessary, the animals must be treated to prevent pest infestation at the site of identification.

-D. Equipment
+E. Equipment